Numerology

-Numerology (known before the 20th century as arithmancy) is the belief in an occult, divine or mystical relationship between a number and one or more coinciding events.
-It is also the study of the numerical value, via an alphanumeric system, of the letters in words and names.
+Numerology (known before the 20th century as arithmancy) is the belief in an occult, divine or mystical relationship between a number and metaphysical phenomena or ideas.
+It is also the study of the numerical value, via an alphanumeric system, of the letters in words and names (e.g. gematria).
 When numerology is applied to a person's name, it is a form of onomancy.
 It is often associated with astrology and other divinatory arts.

 Number symbolism is an ancient and pervasive aspect of human thought, deeply intertwined with religion, philosophy, mysticism, and mathematics.
 Different cultures and traditions have assigned specific meanings to numbers, often linking them to divine principles, cosmic forces, or natural patterns.